Storage rings as detectors for relic gravitational-wave background ?: Gravitational strain and shrinkage of machine circumference

-Notice that it is rather clear that the contribution of the gravitational waves to the variation of the machine circumference, $\delta C_{\rm gw}(t) \sim O((h^2_0)$, is of the second order.
-In fact, the mass quadrupole moment of the storage ring, located in the $xy$--plane at $z = 0$, has only two equal components $D_{xx} = D_{yy} = D$.
-Due to this, the interaction of this mass quadrupole moment with gravitational waves is proportional to $D\,(h_{xx} + h_{yy})$, which is zero by definition for gravitational waves in the {\it transverse traceless gauge} $h_{xx} = - h_{yy}$ \cite{JW73}--\cite{JP99}.
+We would like to notice that it is rather clear that the contribution of the gravitational waves to the variation of the machine circumference, $\delta C_{\rm gw}(t) \sim O((h^2_0)$, is of the second order.
+Indeed, the mass quadrupole moment of the storage ring, located in the $xy$-plane at $z = 0$, has only two equal components $D_{xx} = D_{yy} = D$.
+Due to this, the interaction of this mass quadrupole moment with gravitational waves is proportional to $D\,(h_{xx} + h_{yy})$, which is zero by definition for gravitational waves in the {\it transverse traceless gauge} $h_{xx} = - h_{yy}$ \cite{Misner1973, Peacock1999}.

-The change of the storage ring of the machine circumference $\Delta C_{\rm gw}$ induced by the gravitational waves (\ref{label2.1}) for the time interval $\Delta t = t_2 - t_1$ is equal to
+The change of the storage ring of the machine circumference $\Delta C_{\rm gw}$ induced by the gravitational waves (\ref{eq:2.1}) for the time interval $\Delta t = t_2 - t_1$ is equal to